All Subgraphs of a Wheel are 5-Coupled-Choosable: Coupled Choosability of Wheel Graphs

-Let $X_n' := X_n \setminus \{f_{n-1}, x_{n-1}, f_1, x_1\}$ and color it with respect to list assignment $L''$.
-This is feasible since $X_n'$ is outerplanar (see Figure \ref{xprime}), and outerplanar graphs are 3-choosable even if the colors of two consecutive vertices on the outer face are fixed \cite{outer} (here we fix the colors for $x_{n-2}$ and $f_{n-2}$).
+Let $X_n' := X_n \setminus \{f_{n-1}, x_{n-1}, f_1, x_1\}$ ($X_n'$ is solid in the above figure) and color it with respect to list assignment $L''$.
+This is feasible since $X_n'$ is outerplanar and outerplanar graphs are 3-choosable even if the colors of two consecutive vertices on the outer face are fixed \cite{outer} (here we fix the colors for $x_{n-2}$ and $f_{n-2}$).
 This colors all vertices except for $f_1$, but $|L''(f_1)| \geq 2$ and $f_1$ has only one neighbor in $X_n'$, so we can give it a color not used by $f_2$.
 Therefore, we have a list vertex-coloring of $X_n$ that is compatible with the colors for $x_0,f_0$ chosen earlier and so implies a list coupled coloring of $W_n$. \end{proof}